Free Amazon seller tool2026 fee planning + inbound placementAmazon FBA Fee Calculator for Seller Profit

 Calculate an Amazon FBA price floor before fees erase margin.
 This Amazon seller profit calculator also works as an Amazon FBA fees calculator and estimates referral fee, FBA fulfillment fee, inbound placement fee, monthly storage fee, shipping to Amazon, COGS, and ad allowance before you source, list, or rewrite an Amazon product page.

-Updated against Amazon selling fees on June 28, 2026.
-This page keeps 2026 planning context, but the primary intent is the broader Amazon FBA fee calculator query.
-Verify exact fees in Seller Central and Amazon's Revenue Calculator before sourcing or changing prices.
+Reviewed against Amazon Revenue Calculator, FBA pricing, inbound placement, 2026 fulfillment fee changes, and low-price FBA fee pages on July 20, 2026.
+This page is for planning; verify exact fees in Seller Central and Amazon's Revenue Calculator before sourcing or changing prices.

 FBA fee inputs